 Maybe you’ve already set up a store, or maybe you’re on the brink of listing your first item.
-Either way, you’ll find learn some tips here which will help you succeed.
+Either way, you’ll find learn some tips to selling on eBay right here!

 Here’re some questions most sellers ask themselves (and if you’re an established seller, perhaps you even revisit them from time to time): Does it require a large inventory, a big down payment, creating original goods, or a business management background?
 We have good news for you: the answer to all these questions is a resounding NO!

 If you want to start making (more) money at home quickly, with little to no investment, selling on eBay more effectively is a viable option.
-Existing sellers will already be aware that there are many advantages to starting an eBay business:
+Existing sellers will already be aware that there are many advantages to selling with eBay:

 - It’s fast.
 You can create an auction today, and get paid for your item within a week.